TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   In the first stage of our synthetic data pipeline, we constructed a wide range of virtual room environments using Blender.
 To enable controlled variability and reproducibility, we employed a hybrid approach combining manual asset design with procedural placement via Blender's geometry nodes system.
 A set of modular wall segments was created to support diverse architectural configurations, including plain walls, walls with cable runs, integrated pillars, and window elements with variable blind heights.
 Each wall asset was standardized to a length of 1 meter, facilitating grid-based layout along the perimeter of a manually constructed floor plan.
 The base floor mesh was created using common mesh modeling techniques such as plane extrusion, loop cuts, and edge manipulations.
 Geometry nodes were then used to scatter wall elements along the outer edge loop of the floor plan in 1-meter increments.
 The orientation of surface normals was used to determine a primary window-facing wall, along which window assets were distributed.
 One randomly selected wall segment was replaced with a door asset.
 The ceiling was created by duplicating the floor mesh and translating it upwards, maintaining a constant room height of 3 meters.
 Wall surfaces were consistently assigned a concrete material, while the ceiling alternated between concrete and absorptive acoustic materials.

   To introduce variability in lighting, furnishings, and surface appearance, each rendered frame involved randomized scene parameters.
 These included the choice and rotation of HDRI environment maps for global illumination, ceiling material selection, wall paint color, and the position and rotation of chairs.
 Three distinct table types were modeled, featuring variations such as integrated computers or power outlets, and each table was assigned one of three surface materials: white plastic, dark plastic, or wood.
 A single chair model was reused throughout but varied in position and rotation for each instance.
 Custom table generator node systems were implemented to procedurally instantiate sets of tables with accompanying chairs, based on manually positioned control nodes.
 This semi-procedural furnishing strategy allowed us to retain realistic room configurations while achieving a high degree of diversity across synthetic samples.
-The resulting Blender-generated scenes provided both high-quality image renderings and complete 3D geometry and material metadata, which served as input for the subsequent acoustic simulation stage.
+The resulting Blender-generated scenes provided both high-quality image renderings (seen in @synth_example_image) and complete 3D geometry and material metadata, which served as input for the subsequent acoustic simulation stage.

   In the second stage, we generated impulse responses based on the room parameters extracted from Blender.
 These parameters encompassed the vertices defining the room's floor plan, the quantity of furniture elements comprised of chairs and desks, and the material properties of walls, ceilings, and floors.
 All rooms maintained a consistent height of 3 meters.
 Using the Treble SDK @Treble, an acoustic simulation platform, allowed us to generate a simplified virtual model of the room from these extraced parameters and compute the corresponding impulse responses for each virtual room.

-  The final stage involved deriving RT60 values from the generated impulse responses.
+  The final stage involved deriving RT60 values (shown in @synth_example_table) from the generated impulse responses.
 This process utilized the pyfar @PyfarPyfar2025 and pyrato @PyfarPyrato2025 libraries, maintaining consistency with our methodology for processing the real-world acoustic data.

   #figure(caption: [Example label for synthetic data], table(
     columns: (1fr, 1fr),